-Customers can save more by using Utility Warehouse's cashback card (valid at over 40 retailers).
+Customers can save even more by using Utility Warehouse's cashback card (valid at more than 40 retailers).

-Utility Warehouse's mobile deals cost from £8/month.
-It promises not to raise prices during your contract and will automatically stop charging for the handset once your contract comes to an end (effectively switching you to a Sim-only deal and just charging you for your phone usage).
+Utility Warehouse's mobile deals cost from £10/month.
+It promises not to raise prices during your contract and will automatically stop charging for the handset once your contract comes to an end (effectively switching you to a Sim-only deal and only charging you for your phone usage).